-If you prefer to book your KTMB e-tickets directly from the KTMB website, please click on the link to the KTMB train booking system and a direct link to their booking platform.
+If you prefer to book your KTMB e-tickets directly from the KTMB website, please click on the link below to learn more about the KTMB train booking system and a direct link to their booking platform.

 Once you land on the KTMB website you can just check fares or make a booking.

 If it is your first time using the booking service you will have to create a new account first before you are allowed to buy your tickets.

 It is fairly easy to set up an account and if you plan on using this service again, make sure you make a note of your user name and password.

 Once you are in the booking system you select your departure station, then arrival station, date and then you are given a choice (if available) of the trains operating on that particular route.